hencou/esp8266_milight_hub/README.md

 The HTTP endpoints (shown below) will be fully functional at this point.
 You should also be able to navigate to `http://<ip_of_esp>`, or `http://milight-hub.local` if your client supports mDNS.
 The UI should look like this:

 ![Web UI](https://user-images.githubusercontent.com/589893/39412360-0d95ab2e-4bd0-11e8-915c-7fef7ee38761.png)

+If it does not work as expected see [Troubleshooting](https://github.com/sidoh/esp8266_milight_hub/wiki/Troubleshooting).

+#### Pair Bulbs

+If you need to pair some bulbs, how to do this is [described in the wiki](https://github.com/sidoh/esp8266_milight_hub/wiki/Pairing-new-bulbs).

+## LED Status

+Some ESP boards have a built-in LED, on pin #2.
+This LED will flash to indicate the current status of the hub:

+* Wifi not configured: Fast flash (on/off once per second).
+See [Configure Wifi](#configure-wifi) to configure the hub.
+* Wifi connected and ready: Occasional blips of light (a flicker of light every 1.5 seconds).
+* Packets sending/receiving: Rapid blips of light for brief periods (three rapid flashes).
+* Wifi failed to configure: Solid light.

+In the setup UI, you can turn on "enable_solid_led" to change the LED behavior to:

+* Wifi connected and ready: Solid LED light
+* Wifi failed to configure: Light off

+Note that you must restart the hub to affect the change in "enable_solid_led".

+You can configure the LED pin from the web console.
+Note that pin means the GPIO number, not the D number ... for example, D2 is actually GPIO4 and therefore its pin 4.
+If you specify the pin as a negative number, it will invert the LED signal (the built-in LED on pin 2 is inverted, so the default is -2).

+If you want to wire up your own LED on a pin, such as on D2/GPIO4, put a wire from D2 to one side of a 220 ohm resister.
+On the other side, connect it to the positive side (the longer wire) of a 3.3V LED.
+Then connect the negative side of the LED (the shorter wire) to ground.
+If you use a different voltage LED, or a high current LED, you will need to add a driver circuit.

 ## REST endpoints